- Sector: Engineering & Manufacturing | Apprenticeships | Engineering & Manufacturing | HAMEC

 After a further period of skills and technical knowledge development all apprentices will be required to achieve the following qualifications:

-- Level 3 Diploma in Advanced Manufacturing Engineering (Development Competence) – Machining/Mechatronics
+- Level 3 Diploma in Advanced Manufacturing Engineering (Development Competence) – Machining

-- Level 3 Diploma or Extended Diploma in Machining/Advanced Manufacturing Engineering (Development Knowledge)
+- Level 3 Diploma in Machining (Development Knowledge)

 Down to business, what can I do and what can I earn?

-You could even progress into further training as a Higher Apprentice or find work in alternative engineering sectors such as Marine Engineering.
+You could even progress into further training as a Higher Apprentice, where the HNC is studied or progress into more senior or management engineering roles.

 Got a job?